 Providing additional space to a basement flat in west London, this sleek glazed extension by Granit Architecture + Interiors offers the homeowners a new light-filled kitchen diner as part of a more extensive refurbishment project.

 In order to improve the quality of living to suit a modern, busy family, the existing rear extension was demolished to create a new kitchen and dining space over an increased footprint, within a frameless glazed box to maximise on daylight and allow natural light to reach other spaces within the apartment.

-A Glass Farmhouse Extension
+15. Build a Glass Box Farmhouse Extension

 Divided by a stone chimney stack to tie the extension in with the existing stone farmhouse, this glazed addition marries old with new.
 Designed by van Ellen + Sheryn Architects, the glass box extension houses a new open plan kitchen/living/dining space and, thanks to the full-height glazing, the homeowners now benefit from views out over the garden.

-Get the latest news, expert advice and product inspiration straight to your inbox.
+Get the latest news, reviews and product advice straight to your inbox.

 Thank you for signing up to Homebuilding.
 You will receive a verification email shortly.